| Tweet |

 - What should we check next?

-This electrical wiring question came from: Keith, a Homeowner from Wood River, Illinois
+This electrical wiring question came from: Keith, a Homeowner in Illinois.

 Dave’s Reply: